MV Isle of Lewis: History

 In June 2015, to assess her future deployment, Isle of Lewis undertook a tour of major terminals for berthing trials, with varied results.
 She called at Lochmaddy, Castlebay, Oban, Craignure, Brodick, Ardrossan, Troon, Campbeltown, and Tarbert between 4 and 9 June.
 No immediate decision was announced.
 Major work would be required to offset her stern ramp to starboard instead of to port, for her to operate on routes including Mull and Arran.
 Such adjustments would not prevent her returning to Stornoway for relief work, as both Stornoway and Ullapool harbours now have full-width linkspans.

 In September 2015, it was announced that the Isle of Lewis was to become the Oban–Castlebay vessel from the following summer, thus allowing MV Lord of the Isles to commence daily return sailings between Lochboisdale and Mallaig.Isle of Lewis was on duty at Oban and Castlebay in 2017 when she undertook a series of special sailings between 4 and 6 June to transport those travelling to attend the funeral of Eilidh MacLeod, a Barra schoolgirl who died in the Manchester Arena bombing.
 As a mark of respect, the Isle of Lewis was shown with her CalMac pennant, along with the Barra flag, at half mast.

 A history of the Isle of Lewis by Mark Nicolson was published by The Islands Book Trust on 31 July 2016, in time for the 21st anniversary of the vessel's inauguration in 1995.

+In September 2024, CalMac confirmed provisional plans to retire Isle of Lewis and MV Isle of Mull after the new vessels MV Claymore and MV Lochmor are introduced to the fleet.
+From then, Isle of Lewis will be replaced on the Barra crossing by MV Clansman.